Neotelphusa melicentra

 Neotelphusa melicentra is a moth of the family Gelechiidae first described by Edward Meyrick in 1921.

-It is found in Mozambique.
+Description

 The wingspan is about 7 mm for males and 8 mm for females.
 The forewings are white speckled with dark grey and with a line of blackish-grey irroration (sprinkles) along the costa from the base to two-fifths, and a short similar mark beyond the middle.
 There are pale yellowish dots accompanied with a few blackish scales as follows, one towards the costa at one-fifth, one beneath the fold slightly beyond this, one nearer the costa at two-fifths, and three representing the stigmata, the first discal about the middle, the plical nearly beneath it and a small dorsal spot of black irroration beneath the second discal.
 There is some grey suffusion and scattered black irroration towards the apex.
 The hindwings are light grey.